Ukraine: EU excludes 7 Russian banks from SWIFT | DW | 02.03.2022

 The European Union has formally implemented sanctions excluding seven Russian financial institutions from the SWIFT network, the EU official journal said Wednesday.

-The move aims to hurt Russia economically over its decision to invade Ukraine on Thursday.
+The move aims to hurt Russia economically over its decision to invade Ukraine.

 The measure targets Russia's second largest bank VTB, Bank Otkritie, Novikombank, Promsvyazbank, Rossiya Bank, Sovcombank and Vnesheconombank (VEB).